 is placed under 3rd the line of the staff tells the performer to remain silent for the entire measure.

 is placed above the 2nd line of the staff tells the performer to remain silent for one-half of the measure.

 centers on the third line of the staff instructing the performer to remain silent for one-quarter of the measure.

 instructs the performer to remain silent for one-eighth of the measure.

 tells the performer to remain silent for one-sixteenth of the measure.

 A Dotted rest

-instructs the performer to extend the rest’s length of time by one-half its existing value.
+instructs the performer to extend the rest’s length by one-half its time value.